catseye/SixtyPical/doc/SixtyPical.md

 Subtracts the contents of src from dest (without considering carry) but does not store the result anywhere, only sets the resulting flags.

 *   It is illegal if src OR dest is uninitialized.

+Affects n, z, and c flags, requiring that they be in the WRITES, and initializing them afterwards.

+### compare ###

+    compare <dest-memory-location>, <src-memory-location>

+Subtracts the contents of src from dest, discarding the result and only setting the resulting flags.
+Differs from `cmp` in that it is able to work on more general types of data (notably, words) and it trashes the `a` register.

+*   It is illegal if src OR dest is uninitialized.